Pre-application advice and fees

 - alterations to local, regional and national policies might affect the advice given

-- care should be taken with any pre-application advice for developments that are not submitted within a 1 year of the council’s advice letter
+- care should be taken with any pre-application advice for developments that are not submitted within one year of the council’s advice letter

 Processing of subsequent planning applications